Nancy Faeser

-Nancy Faeser ([ˈnɛnsi ˈfɛːzɐ]; born 13 July 1970) is a German lawyer and politician of the Social Democratic Party (SPD), serving as Federal Minister of the Interior and Community in Chancellor Olaf Scholz's cabinet since 2021.
-She served as a member of the State Parliament of Hesse from the 2003 elections until 2021.
+Nancy Faeser ([ˈnɛnsi ˈfɛːzɐ]; born 13 July 1970) is a German lawyer and politician of the Social Democratic Party (SPD), served as Federal Minister of the Interior and Community in Chancellor Olaf Scholz's cabinet from 2021 to 2025.
+She was a member of the State Parliament of Hesse from the 2003 elections until 2021.
 In 2019, she became the party's leader in Hesse, as well as the leader of the Opposition in the Landtag of Hesse.

 Education and early career

-Faeser went to elementary school in Schwalbach am Taunus, a suburb of Frankfurt am Main, and passed her high school diploma (German: Abitur) at the Albert-Einstein-Gymnasium.
+Faeser went to elementary school in Schwalbach am Taunus, a suburb of Frankfurt am Main, and passed her Abitur at the Albert-Einstein-Gymnasium.

-From 1990 to 2000 Faeser studied law at the Johann Wolfgang Goethe University in Frankfurt.
+From 1990 to 2000 Faeser studied law at the Goethe University Frankfurt.
 She completed a semester abroad at the New College of California and graduated with her second state bar exam as a licensed attorney.

 Until 2000, Faeser worked as a research assistant at Clifford Chance in Frankfurt am Main and then, after her bar exam, worked as a full-time lawyer at Clifford Chance from 2000 to 2007.

 Political career

 Career in state politics

 Faeser joined the SPD in 1988.

 In parliament, Faeser served as a member of the Committee on Legal Affairs (2003–2009), the Committee on the Election of Judges (2003–2013), the Committee on Economic Affairs, Energy and Transport (2014–2018) and the Committee on Internal Affairs (since 2009).
 From 2009, she was her parliamentary group's spokesperson on internal affairs.

 In the 2013 Hesse state election, Faeser was the shadow minister for internal affairs in the campaign team of SPD candidate Thorsten Schäfer-Gümbel.
 In 2019, she was elected her parliamentary group's chairwoman.

+On 17 June 2023, Faeser was elected as the top candidate on the party list in the upcoming 2023 Hessian state election, and also stood as the party's direct candidate in the Main-Taunus I electoral district in Frankfurt's northwestern suburbs, which includes her hometown of Schwalbach am Taunus.
+However, she won only 14.8% of the direct vote in the district, coming third after CDU (43.9%) and the Greens (16.1%).
+She was elected on the party list, but all three federal government parties (SPD, the Greens and FDP) suffered losses in the election, with SPD winning only 15% of the vote in its worst performance in the state history and coming third after CDU (34.6%) and AfD (18.4%).
+The loss can be attributed to discontent with Scholz's government, of which she is a minister.

+In March 2025, Faeser became member of the Bundestag for Hesse.